 Limit use to 15 minutes TOTAL per day.
 This really should be a once-a-day activity if you’re going to use it.
 Pick one 15-minute chore or a few short tasks during the day that will necessitate the use of the exersaucer.
 Maybe it’s preparing a meal, going downstairs to change the laundry, taking a shower, or taking a much-needed 15-minute break from the baby (don’t pretend like you’ve never needed it…we all do).
 Set a timer because, let me assure you, you WILL lose track of time, especially if baby is having a good time in there.

-Give baby plenty of time to play on the floor during the day.
+Give baby plenty of time to play on the floor or on an exercise ball during the day.
 Motor skills develop from experience and practice, and the best place for babies to get this practice is on the floor!
 They need time on their tummy, back, both sides, sitting on their bottom, and rocking on hands and knees in order to build skills toward rolling, crawling, and walking.

 To see some of these suggestions in action, click here!